AIG to buy reinsurer Validus for $5.56 billion

-(Reuters) - American International Group (AIG.N) on Monday said it would buy Validus Holdings (VR.N) for $5.56 billion in cash to strengthen its reinsurance business, the company’s first deal under Chief Executive Brian Duperreault.
+(Reuters) - American International Group (AIG.N) on Monday said it would buy reinsurer Validus Holdings (VR.N) for $5.56 billion in cash, snapping a long period of retrenchment for AIG as new Chief Executive Brian Duperreault plots an expansionist path.

-The acquisition snaps a long period of retrenchment for AIG, which was brought to the brink of collapse during the 2008 financial crisis, and comes months after U.S. regulators said it was no longer “too big to fail”.
+Duperreault initiated the deal for Bermuda-based Validus, which comes four months after U.S. regulators said that AIG, which has radically shrunk after its near-death experience during the financial crisis, was no longer “too big to fail.”

+Bermuda’s insurance industry is familiar turf for Duperreault, who was born there and founded and ran the Bermuda-based Hamilton Insurance Group Ltd before heading to AIG.

-The deal will also help AIG re-enter the Lloyd’s of London insurance market and add new businesses, including crop insurance, at a time when insurers are facing stiff pricing pressure in their traditional businesses.
+The deal marks AIG’s reentry into the Lloyds of London insurance market, strengthens its reinsurance operations and adds new areas, including crop insurance, at a time when AIG, like rivals, is facing stiff pricing pressure.

 “I particularly like the reinsurance business as additive to what we do.
 There are a lot pieces to this company that fit us like a glove,” Duperreault said on a conference call with analysts.

-Reinsurers play a little-known but important role in the financial industry by assuming risks that are either too large or too unpredictable for their insurance clients to take on their own.
+Reinsurers play an important role in the financial industry by assuming risks that are either too large or too unpredictable for their insurance clients to take on their own.

 AIG’s $68 per share offer represents a 45.5 percent premium to Validus’ Friday close.